jedi-academy/learn-4711/data/labs/lab01.md

 The goals of this lab are to equip you with a webapp development environment, and to expose you to github and PHP.

-There are three tutorials for you to take advantage of, and then this lab exercise to apply them.
+There are two tutorials for you to take advantage of, and then this lab exercise to apply them.

 Suggestion: you may want to read the lab and tutorials first, before diving in.